Basker12/HTML-CSS-Basics/README.md

 So far i've learnt quite a bit, i know how to put in images how to style them in CSS and put a link under the image to allow the user to download it.
 I added another page with just an image to test it out.
 Im not gonna list everything i know so far but check out the index.html file in the repo for the whole code.
 Of course the website looks like a 5yr old as made it but im gonna improve it too look a lot better.

 Things i want to do:
-- Make the website look just a little bit better.
-- After all of the things above i want to start learning JavaScript to give the website some functionality.
-- At the moment i have just reading through the w3Schools guide to HTML, i wont be adding every feature as i feel some aren't as interesting,
-- im adding stuff i like.
+- I have read the basics of the w3Schools html guide and might start the CSS basics guide now